depthbomb/winutils/README.md

 ### Coming from SpotlightSaver?

 [SpotlightSaver](https://github.com/depthbomb/SpotlightSaver) is now deprecated and its functionality is bundled into this application.
 To run the SpotlightSaver command on login, install it via the Standalone installation and run `winutils spotlight-saver --startup`.
 Run the command again to disable.

+Make sure to disable running on login before uninstalling WinUtils.